March for Science: Supporters of Science Stand Up for Evidence

 “The road of mathematics is still not an easy road to travel,” Washington said.
 “Diversity in science is about benefitting from the whole potential of all field professionals and becoming a better nation and a better world.
 Do not be afraid to lean in for what is right, just and fair.
 We must directly address the lack of diversity in the sciences.”

-Marga Gual Soler, project director at the AAAS Center for Science Diplomacy, who spoke at AAAS’ rally and also was invited to address those gathered on the Mall, underscored the need for science to seek out international alliances, saying challenges such as infectious diseases, the emergence of gene-editing tools and artificial intelligence “have scientific and technological dimensions and cross-national borders.”
+Marga Gual Soler, senior project director at the AAAS Center for Science Diplomacy, who spoke at AAAS’ rally and also was invited to address those gathered on the Mall, underscored the need for science to seek out international alliances, saying challenges such as infectious diseases, the emergence of gene-editing tools and artificial intelligence “have scientific and technological dimensions and cross-national borders.”

 Marchers carried all kinds of signs from homemade to professionally produced. | Neil Orman/AAAS